 I use ClassDojo as my individual behavior system.
 It allows me to incorporate personal behavior plans into one overall system, keeps solid data I can refer back to, and allows me to reward students for their good choices.
-I know there are a lot of people who feel that displayed behavior plans are not appropriate, or that ClassDojo’s information keeping doesn’t align with FERPA.
-However, I love ClassDojo and so do my students.
-Those are both different topics for a different day.
+I love ClassDojo and so do my students.
 If you’d like to see how I use CD with my students, you can check out this blog post.

 I started by creating a Christmas scene complete with presents.